deepgram/kur/docs/source/installing.rst

 			python3 --version

 	   If everything worked, you should see the version of Python 3 you just installed appear on the screen.
 Great!
+And what's more, Homebrew also just installed ``pip`` for you---it's a package manager for Python.

 - Linux.
 Installing Python 3 depends on your Linux distribution; most new Linux releases are including Python 3 installed as the default Python interpreter.